AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

 1. [Enable](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html#profile) the schema for Profile.

-    When a schema is enabled for Profile, any datasets created from this schema participate in Real-Time Customer Profile, which merges data from disparate sources to construct a complete view of each customer.
+    When a schema is enabled for Profile, any datasets created from this schema participate in Real-Time CDP, which merges data from disparate sources to construct a complete view of each customer.

 1. [Create a dataset](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/experience-cloud/platform.html#create-a-dataset) based off the schema you created or updated.